 Driven by the need for a theoretical and practical implications for understanding how tour guides' professional competences will influence on service quality, tourist satisfaction and repurchase intentions of package tour products, this empirical results of this current study helps to understand the complex process regarding the importance of tour guides' professional competences and the nature of such competences affecting service quality, tourist satisfaction and repurchase intentions of package tour products.
-According to our empirical results, tour guides' professional competences significantly and positively influences service quality.
-Tour guides' professional competences is a kind of psychological characteristics that may influences their external behaviors and performance.
+According to our empirical results, tour guides' professional competences is a kind of psychological characteristics that may influences their external behaviours and performance.
 Therefore, tourists' perceptions on service quality of tour guiding were significantly influenced by tour guides 'professional competences.
-In addition, for tour guides, professional attitude is also one of the most important dimensions of professional competences and the second is professional knowledge and professional skills.
-When travel agencies recruit or select tour guides, they should first concern about tour guides' professional attitude with the support of professional knowledge and professional skills.
-The tourism industry is the business in which people serve the people.
-Positive professional attitude can bridge the gaps among tourists, tour guides and travel agencies.
+In addition, for tour guides, professional attitude is also one of the most important dimensions of professional competences and the second is professional knowledge and professional attitude with the support of professional knowledge and professional attitude with the support of professional knowledge and professional attitude agencies.
 Travel agencies can recognize tourists' real thoughts and needs by tour guides in order to satisfy tourists when designing package tour or activities.

 Our empirical results also show that tour guides' service quality significantly and positively influences tourist satisfaction.
 Therefore, enhancing tour guides' professional competences and allowing tourists to perceive high-quality service will effectively enhance tourist satisfaction.
 When tourists highly perceive tour guides' professional competences and service quality and have high satisfaction, their repurchase intention will be higher.
 It means that tourist satisfaction is the key factor of repurchase intention.
 However, inconsistent with our hypothesis H6, tour guides' professional competences have no significant, positive effects on tourists' repurchase intentions.
-From the whole PLS analysis results, we infer that tour guides' professional competences may influence tourists' repurchase intention through mediating effects of service quality and tourist satisfaction.
-Namely, when tourists have higher perception of tour guides' professional competences, they will tend to identify with tour guides' service quality and it indirectly and positively influences tourist satisfaction and repurchase intention which will be reinforced.
+From the whole PLS analysis results, we infer that tour guides' professional competences may influence tourists have higher perception of tour guides' professional competences, they will tend to identify with tour guides' service quality and it indirectly and positively influences tourist satisfaction and repurchase intention which will be reinforced.
 This interesting finding is worth of further theoretical and experimental investigation in the future research.